 Parents must make their choice of part-time admission clear to the school as soon as possible after receiving the notification of a place and before September by contacting the school.

-A part time timetable must be arranged with the headteacher considering the child's needs and the organisation of the school.
+A part time timetable must be arranged with the headteacher taking into account the child's needs and the organisation of the school.